Your glasses prescription explained

 PD – Pupil Distance

 Pupil distance (PD) refers to the measurement between your pupils in mm.
 This does not form part of your prescription and usually isn’t found on your prescription given to you from your optician.
-The optometrist is not obliged to give this to you and it’s only needed when having new glasses made up.
+They are not obliged to give this to you and it’s only needed when having new glasses made up.

 It’s the responsibility of the dispensing practice to do this for you as part of dispensing glasses.